Overview

 - All medical personnel must wash their hands before and after examining the baby

-- No person with infection should be admitted into the nursery
+- No person with an infection should be admitted into the nursery

 - Adequate feeds and fluids (follow protocol)